Elections in Slovakia: Parliamentary elections

 Slovakia is a parliamentary republic.
 Legislative powers are vested in the National Assembly of the Slovak Republic (Slovak: Národná rada Slovenskej republiky, NRSR).
 The NRSR is of a unicameral body and consists of 150 members of the parliament directly elected by universal adult suffrage for a four-year term office.
 The prime minister, who serves as the head of government, is appointed by the president, but is accountable solely to the NRSR.
 The seats at National Assembly are elected by a proportional representation (PR) in a single, nationwide electoral constituency.
 Slovakia has a multi-party system, with numerous parties in which no one party often has a chance of gaining power alone, and parties must work with each other to form coalition governments.
 Before the elections, political parties (or coalitions of two or more parties) submit the lists of candidates.
 Voters may indicate preferences for up to four candidates in one list.
 The seats at National Council are distributed by Hagenbach-Bischoff method on a nationwide basis - however a threshold of 5% of the votes needs to be met in order for a party to participate in the distribution of National Council seats, whereas coalitions of two to three parties and four or more parties are required to obtain at least seven and ten percent of the vote, respectively.

+The latest elections were held on 30 September 2023.

 Presidential elections

-Since Slovakia operates under a parliamentary system of government, the president largely possesses only with ceremonial functions, but is also equipped with the opportunity to veto legislation (although the veto can be easily overturned by the simple majority in the parliament).
+Since Slovakia operates under a parliamentary system of government, the president largely possesses only ceremonial functions, but is also equipped with the opportunity to veto legislation (although the veto can be easily overturned by the simple majority in the parliament).
 By law, the presidential election should be called no later than 55 days prior to election day.
 The president serves as a head of state and is directly elected by universal suffrage in a two-stage election.
 If no candidate obtains an absolute majority of all valid votes cast in the first round, then the top two candidates qualify for a runoff election, in which the candidate with the largest number of votes is elected to office for a term of five years.
 In order to secure a place on the ballot, presidential candidates must be nominated by fifteen members of the National Council, or by a petition signed by 15,000 citizens.

 Originally, the National Council chose the president, but a 1999 amendment to the constitution established the popular election of the president by runoff voting.
 Popular voting for presidential elections was adopted following a prolonged impasse in 1998, in which the National Council repeatedly tried to elect a new president, but no candidate attained the three-fifths majority required by the constitution.

+The latest elections was the first round of the 2024 election on 23 March 2024.
+The second round were held on 6 April 2024.